eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 ```

 ### Escalation
-When bot escalates the conversation to an agent, then the following response will be received
+When bot escalates the conversation to an agent, then the following response is received.
 ```swift
 [
     "eGainMessage": {